Visit the institution website for COVID‑19 updates

 Months of entry

-The School of Education at the University of Birmingham has a long tradition of delivering teaching training courses.
-Its teaching has been graded as 'outstanding' for the third consecutive time by Ofsted inspectors which reaffirms the University’s status as one of the UK’s leading institutions for excellence in teacher training.
+The School of Education at the University of Birmingham has a long tradition of delivering teacher training courses.
+Its teaching has been graded as 'outstanding' three times by Ofsted inspectors which affirms the University’s status as one of the UK’s leading institutions for excellence in teacher training.

 Qualification, course duration and attendance options